Good Monday Morning.

 Like I mentioned, that was in 2003.
 I began a many-years-long struggle to overcome the depression and anxiety that had marked my life up to that point.
 I had ups and downs, which is common with bipolar.
 I never quit going to the psychiatrist.
 I worked with a variety of counselors, getting some help here and there.

 The psychiatrist tried different medications and several times a combination worked.
 Then I would think I was feeling better and drop one, only to have problems a few weeks or months later.
-Eventually, I learned to take the medication as it was prescribed, and found a sense of normalcy.
+Eventually, I learned to take the medications as prescribed, and found a sense of normalcy.

 When my husband passed away suddenly in 2010, I thought I would fall apart.
 But somehow, by the grace of God and my network of support, I managed to carry on with life and take care of my kids.